 The boys crawled through some old tepees, looked through the bars of the post office box, and ran around while I gaped at the beautiful old kitchen in the Bennet Ranch House.
 An old church, the serrano Adobe and beautiful grounds are also here to see and enjoy.

 1313 Harbor Boulevard

 The Happiest Place on Earth is decked out for the holidays with an amazing Christmas Tree on Main Street, Sleeping Beauty Castle covered in snow, and attractions such as It's a Small World and the Haunted Mansion have holiday themes.
-Enjoy a special adventure at Santa's Reindeer Roundup in Frontierland.
 Holidays-themed Phineas and Ferb show is a great new attraction and visitors will be in awe during the new segment of “World of Color" in Disney's California Adventure including Olaf, Elsa, and Anna from FROZEN.

-Ride the decked out Jungle Cruise or view the new World of Color Holiday edition featuring Frozen.
-Cars Land and Buena Vista St. are decked out for the holidays, and new tunes are pumped at the nightly Mad T Party.
+Ride the decked out JIngle Cruise or view the new World of Color Holiday edition featuring Frozen.
+Cars Land and Buena Vista St. are decked out for the holidays.
+Disney ¡Viva Navidad!
+Street Party celebrates Latin culture with food, entertainment, and fun.

 reviewed on: June 16 2010